 Two pair of shoes – Two pairs of full support shoes (no flip flops) that your child can run and play in.
 One pair is needed for outside and the other for inside.
 The Teacher’s favorite shoes are anything that has Velcro.

 Extra clothing – Please provide the school with an extra set of clothing including underwear and socks.
 These will be kept in your child’s cubby in a plastic bag.

 Folder – Please bring your child’s choice of folder to transport any papers or projects they did at school.

 Throughout the school year the classroom is in need of a few items.
 If you are able to help us out with a few things it would be greatly appreciated.
 Items needed: tissues, flush-able wipes, surface cleaning wipes and Germ X.

-I hope to have a relaxing summer spending time with my family, going to the beach, camping, spending a week in Maine and getting many outdoor projects done at home.
-Its will be so nice to get back in the classroom and start getting things ready for our first day of school.
+I’ve had a relaxing summer spending time with my family & friends.
+I’ve started getting the classroom put back together ready for our first day of school.
 I am really looking forward to the upcoming school year!
 I am open to any questions or comments now and throughout the year.